-First, newborn eyes are commonly cross or look that way, so there is no need to panic as yet.
-There are three reasons why your baby might newborn baby cross eyed appears
+First, newborn eyes are commonly crossed or looked that way, so there is no need to panic as yet.
+There are three reasons why your baby might newborn baby cross-eyed appears:

-- Extra skin: Some babies are born with few extra folds of skin around the eye, especially in the inner corners.
-This extra skin in inner corners can give the appearance of crossed eyes.
-However, as babies grow, these extra folds of skin will disappear and so will the appearance of a crossed eye
+Some babies are born with a few extra folds of skin around the eye, especially in the inner corners.
+This extra skin in the inner corners can give the appearance of crossed eyes.
+However, as babies grow, these extra folds of skin will disappear and so will the appearance of a crossed eye.

-- Lack of coordination: Let’s face it.
+Let’s face it.
 Your baby is just born.
 He does not yet know many things, including how to coordinate his body parts.
-Just like he doesn’t know how to take his hand and put it in his mouth yet (he will master this in few months), he does not yet have a hang of working his eyes together.
-Do not worry, and he will learn this soon enough
+Just like he doesn’t know how to take his hand and put it in his mouth yet (he will master this in a few months), he does not yet have a hang of working his eyes together.
+Do not worry, and he will learn this soon enough.

-- Weaker eye muscles: There are six tiny muscles around each of our eyes that work in sync to get our eyes to move around.
+There are six tiny muscles around each of our eyes that work in sync to get our eyes to move around.
 In newborns, at times, one or more of these muscles might be slightly weaker than others, thereby restricting the movements of the respective eye.
 This is why even if they do not have crossed eyes, you notice their eyes do not move in perfect sync.
-Again, all the muscles will become stronger by the time your baby is 3 or 4 months old
+Again, all the muscles will become stronger by the time your baby is 3 or 4 months old.

 That being said, by the time your baby hits the 3-month milestone, he should be able to follow objects and people with both his eyes, thanks to better coordination.
 However, if the eyes never seem to align, it would be best to take the advice of your pediatrician.